 Pancreatic, Neuroendocrine GI, and Adrenal Cancers

 Pancreatic cancer is the fourth leading cause of cancer death in the United States.
-In 2014, an estimated 46,420 new cases will be diagnosed, with 41,780 deaths.
+In 2016, an estimated 53,070 new cases will be diagnosed, with 41,780 deaths.
 It is estimated that by 2020, pancreas cancer will be the second leading cause of cancer deaths in the United States.

 Incidence and Epidemiology

 The incidence of pancreatic cancer is slightly higher in men than in women.
 These gender differences are most prominent among younger individuals.

 The peak incidence of pancreatic carcinoma occurs in the seventh decade of life.
 Two-thirds of new cases occur in people > 65 years of age.
 Recently, several epidemiologic studies have demonstrated worrisome projections regarding pancreatic cancer: an analysis of the Surveillance, Epidemiology and End Results (SEER) database has projected a marked increase in the number of cancer cases in the next 20 years, which is attributed in part to the increasing number of adults over the age of 65.
 The authors estimated that there will be a 55% increase in the number of pancreatic cancer cases over the next 20 years.

 The incidence of pancreatic cancer in the US is higher in the black population, with an excess risk of 40% to 50% over that of whites, and a higher incidence among black males compared with black females.
 Perhaps more importantly, black males probably have the highest risk of pancreatic cancer worldwide.